rodgzilla/teaching/deep_nlp/deep_nlp.md

 `DataLoader` class to create batches of data from a PyTorch `Dataset`.
 It is a very powerful tools that is almost always used to write training or evaluation loops.
-When using `shuffle = True` the elements of the dataset will be shuffle everytime we create an iterator on the `DataLoader` (here, at every epoch).
+When using `shuffle = True` the elements of the dataset will be shuffle every time we create an iterator on the `DataLoader` (here, at every epoch).

 The first loop `for epoch in range(epochs)` defines the number of